 Yes for here as well.
 If you want maximum pressure relief, check out the Sunset model, which is the softest and most pressure relieving mattress that Helix makes.
 Moonlight adds a little more support, but is also a softer mattress.

-If you’re a strict side sleepers, you’re primarily looking for pressure relief, but you still need a supportive mattress.
+If you’re a strict side sleeper, you’re primarily looking for pressure relief, but you still need a supportive mattress.
 And the heavier you are, the more support you need.

 For combination sleepers, Helix makes it easy to switch sleeping positions at night.
 The combination of coils, responsive poly foam, and Helix Dynamic Foam means you do not get that dreadful stuck-in-the-mud feeling.
 Here’s a look at just how responsive the beds are: